Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 To formalize this notion we fix a formal system $S$ for some language $L$ for which to formalise some argument in.
 The structure of $L$ can remain vague for now.
 It can be a propositional logic, a first order logic, second order, modal logic etc. $S$ can also remain vague, wether (under a propositional language) classical, intuitionistic, paraconsistent etc or however it deals with quantifiers, identity etc.

 In general, it will include formulas built up inductively from atomic formulas and grammatical rules, aswell as a set of inference rules.
-Some theory $T$ in $L$ holds the non-logical synthetic propositions of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises in modern mathematics for its conclusions, $T$ may contain the postulates of quantum mechanics and observation sentences describing the experiments, and $T$ may be the list of axioms in integrated information theory and observation sentences thereby, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.
+Some theory $T$ in $L$ holds the non-logical synthetic propositions of which an argument is formalized as. $T$ would then contain for instance, the axioms of $ZFC$ which are the premises in modern mathematics for its conclusions, $T$ may contain the postulates of quantum mechanics and observation sentences describing the experiments, $T$ can be Reichenbachs axiomatic formalization of special relativity, $T$ may be the list of axioms in integrated information theory, $T$ can be Spinoza's axioms or $T$ can just be a small simple argument, for instance the cosmological argument or the no miracles argument.

 As such we get a definition of philosophy as the set of all such theories Philosophy$=_{df} \{T_1,\dots T_n\}$